selvarajHarish/WEATHER-FORECAST-APP/README.md

 * OpenWeatherMap API for fetching weather and air quality data.
 * Video elements for dynamic backgrounds based on weather conditions.

+**API**
+This app uses the OpenWeatherMap API.
+You will need to get your own API key from OpenWeatherMap and replace the placeholder in 'app.js'.